trevorflahardy/Slice-Guard/README.md

   - A simple 3MF file parser that extracts all the needed information for you and informs you of any errors.
   - A simple GCode parser that extracts all the needed information for you and informs you of any errors.
   - A modern, clean GUI for staff to approve or deny requests, with notifications for students when their requests are approved or denied.
  - Concurrent file management between multiple users.

+## REST API

+All client interactions now use a simple REST API secured by per-user API keys.
+When a user registers they receive a unique key which must be sent in the `Authorization` header as `ApiKey <key>` for all subsequent requests.
+Authentication and lab management endpoints formerly available over WebSockets are now exposed via HTTP routes.

 ## File Storage